mirosval/mirosval.github.io/_posts/2015-03-19-lamp-project-4.md

 ##Manufacturing

-Somewhere on the internet I have found [OSH Park](https://oshpark.com/) a company from USA that will make PCBs from Eagle CAD files for $5 per square inch (imperial, really??) and ship it anywhere in the world for free.
+Somewhere on the internet I have found [OSH Park](https://oshpark.com/) a company from USA that will make PCBs from Eagle CAD files: 3 copies of the board for $5 per square inch (imperial, really??) and ship it anywhere in the world for free.
 My board cost me under $20, I have ordered it on Feb 26, it got shipped on Mar 6 and arrived in Prague on Mar 18.
 This manufacturing delay makes mistakes super expensive, but luckily the board works as designed.

 ##Assembly